 Rougemont also worked with the Manufacture des Gobelins du Mobilier National for the weaving of his Les 7 Piliers de la Sagesse (the 7 Pillars of Wisdom) in 1974.
 It was displayed at the 1977 Biennale de la Tapisserie de Lausanne.
 With Saint-Gobain, the artist Guy de Rougemont created his first stained glass window in 1978.
 It joined the collections of the Musée des Arts Décoratifs in Paris.
 Ten years later, Rougemont returned to this technique and with Architecture Studio created six windows for the French Embassy at Mascate in Oman (1988).

 The artist’s furniture is an excellent illustration of the symbiosis of the arts, forms and colours that Rougemont sought.
-His Cloud Table, created in 1970 for the famous New York designer Henri Samuel is iconic and known worldwide.
+His Cloud table, created in 1970 for the famous French designer Henri Samuel is iconic and known worldwide.
 The table top has the free form that he had already used in his paintings.
 The artist remains above all a painter.
 “His Cloud Table is famous, to such a point that you could forget that it’s the work of a painter” underlines Adrien Goetz.
-A second version of this Cloud Table on an unused drawing used from 1970 was produced by the Galerie du Passage during the 2000s.
+A second version of this Cloud table on an unused drawing used from 1970 was produced by the Galerie du Passage during the 2000s.
 Other table-sculptures in varied forms were produced during the 1970s by Henri Samuel.
 In 1970, Rougemont produced a cloud lamp with the Galerie Germain in Paris.

 With Artcurial, several furniture sets were produced during the 1980s: the Mobilier Diderot in 1986 and the Mobilier Du Deffand in 1989, the title of which was a tribute to Madame du Deffant, an 18th century letter writer who, three centuries earlier, had lived and held her literary salon at the location of Rougemont’s studio on the rue des Quatre-Fils.